briantbutton/meshwriter/README.md

 ### Superconstructor - BABYLON.MeshWriter()

-After this module is loaded, BABYLON.MeshWriter is defined.
+After MeshWriter is loaded (see below), BABYLON.MeshWriter is defined.
 It is called with one or two parameters.
 - **scene** &nbsp; required
 - **preferences** &nbsp; optional &nbsp; The preferences object may specify up to three values